 |Tendency to Bark||Low|

-|Amount of Shedding||High|
+|Amount of Shedding||Medium|

 History of the Saint Bernard

-For centuries they were developed by the monks as companions, watchdogs, and workers that saved thousands of human lives by finding and assisting lost or injured travelers in the Swiss Alps.
-Their highly developed sense of smell allows them to track lost people in the snow.
+The breed was named for Archdeacon Bernard de Menthon, who founded a hospice in the Swiss Alps as a refuge for travelers.
+For centuries, monks developed the dogs as companions, watchdogs, and workers that rescued lost and injured travelers in the Swiss Alps.
+Their highly developed sense of smell allows them to track people in the snow.

 Saint Bernard Care